 sentencing; Aug: Justice Paul Wilson, MO Supreme Court; Sept.: 2015 Bar

 picnic at Twin Lakes shelter, 9-11-15.
 Additional programs will be announced

 as they are lined up.

 Around the bar . . .

-Lawyers Committee will meet for a joint happy hour with the Mid-Missouri
+Young Lawyers Committee will meet for happy hour at Snapper’s Bar, 12

 No transitions reported this month.